Falupi22/alert-system-exercise/docs/Design_README.md

 ### Microservices⚙️

-The truth is that Microservices were noted as a requirement in the task, but I would have used them anyway.

 It is scalable!
 Once the traffic is heavy, another instance of the busy microservice is deployed seamlessly in the cluster.

 It is more fault-tolerant - if a microservice crashes, another one comes to the rescue while the other is redeployed.